-All policies, procedures, forms, logs and other documents developed to comply with accreditation program standards must be distributed to personnel and fully implemented within the agency for at least 90 days prior to the on-site assessment.
-The intent of this policy is to ensure that there is sufficient time for staff to become familiar with the policies and receive any training necessary to implement them.
-The 90-day period also allows for the identification of potential issues that may develop when attempting to adjust past practices; and plenty of time to compile supporting documentation to demonstrate to the assessment team that all applicable standards have been implemented.
+The intent of this policy is to ensure that there is sufficient time for staff to become familiar with the agency policies and also receive related training if necessary.
+The 90-day period also allows for the identification of potential issues that may develop when attempting to adjust past practices.
+Finally, the timeframe gives agency personnel a sufficient amount of time to compile the supporting documentation needed to demonstrate to the assessment team that the agency has been complying with the standards for the required 90-day period prior to an assessment.